-8 Conclusion
+9 Conclusion

-We have developed and estimated an equilibrium model of labor market and health insurance markets, highlighting the interactions across various components of the health insurance system (employer-sponsored, individual, and public), and their relationship with the labor market.
-The model allows for rich heterogeneity across local markets, workers, and firms.
+We have developed and estimated an equilibrium model of the labor market and health insurance markets, highlighting the interactions across various components of the health insurance system, and their relationship with the labor market.
+The model features rich heterogeneity across local markets, workers, and firms.
 We estimate the model exploiting policy variation associated with the Affordable Care Act.
-The estimated model well matches the data, including patterns in a non-random hold-out sample.
+The estimated model well matches the data, including patterns in the hold-out sample.

-Via counterfactual policy experiments, we find that ESHI-HIX cross subsidization could simultaneously lower the uninsured rate, improve household welfare and lower government expenditure in the health insurance system.
+Via counterfactual policy experiments, we find that ESHI-HIX cross subsidization could lower the uninsured rate, improve household welfare and lower government expenditure.
 Moreover, the policy leads to higher welfare gains when it is interacted with Medicaid expansion.
-These findings have illustrated the value of a framework like ours, which allows one to explore policies that regulate different parts of the health insurance system in a complementary manner and thereby achieve higher efficiency.
+These findings have illustrated the value of a framework like ours, which enables one to explore alternative riskpool structures and to study policies that regulate different parts of the health insurance system in a complementary manner.
 As such, this paper has made a modest step toward the goal of answering globally optimal social insurance design questions as pointed out by Chetty and Finkelstein (2013).

-This paper has some important limitations.
-For example, without considering the funding regime (e.g., the tax system) underlying the health insurance system and the general equilibrium effect on health care costs, it is beyond the scope of this paper to properly study the effect of more drastic health insurance reforms, such as a switch to universal health insurance.
-In addition, we have left several challenging extensions for future work.
-One extension is to embed household dynamics into our framework, including savings and potential direct effects of health insurance on one's health and hence future productivity.
-Another is to consider health insurance regulations in the presence of other sources of inefficiency besides adverse selection in health insurance choice decisions, such as search friction on the labor market and/or non-competitive insurance markets.
+This paper has several important limitations.
+For example, without considering the funding regime (e.g., the tax system) underlying the health insurance system and the general equilibrium effect on health care costs, it is beyond the scope of this paper to properly study the effect of more drastic health insurance reforms, such as "Medicare for All."
+We have also left several challenging extensions for future work.
+One extension is to embed dynamics into our framework, including household savings and potential direct effects of health insurance on one's health and hence future productivity.
+Another is to consider health insurance regulations in the presence of other sources of inefficiency besides the adverse selection in health insurance choices, such as search friction on the labor market (e.g., Dey and Flinn (2005)) and non-competitive insurance markets (e.g., Tebaldi (2017)).